 Teacher interviews and classroom observations in 2021 and 2023 confirmed an increase in teacher confidence and an improvement in classroom practices.
-This is mostly attributed to the structured lesson plans and teacher training.
-The more advanced reading methodologies that were core to the EGRP design, namely shared reading and group guided reading, remained difficult for teachers in both coaching streams, suggesting that the coaching approach did not sufficiently overcome teacher barriers in applying these new pedagogies in the classroom.
+Teachers attributed this to the structured lesson plans, teacher training and coaching (although the support offered by coaches was uneven).
+The more advanced reading methodologies central to the EGRP design, such as shared reading and group guided reading, continued to pose challenges for teachers in both coaching streams.
+This suggests that the coaching approach did not adequately address the barriers teachers faced in implementing these new pedagogical methods in the classroom-a concern that was also noted at the midline and reflected in earlier EGRS studies.